NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 #### Installing EZ Add-ons

 To install an EZ add-on, place the add-on file into the `ez-addons` folder.
-Next, add the following code to your JavaScript configuration:
+Next, add the following code to the install script:

 ```javascript
 ez_addons = [];
 watm_language_name[0] = "English";
 ```

 Within the square brackets, add type the name of the add-ons within quotes.
 Separate multiple add-ons with a comma, with each add-on name within their own quotation marks.
+The add-ons should be already installed in the add-ons folder.

 ---